kagambigithae/kagambigithae/README.md

 ### Hi there 👋

-My name is Kagambi Githae, and I enjoy solving problems that help customers succeed.  ⚡ Fun fact: I enjoy solving some random Math problems to keep me occupied.
+My name is Kagambi Githae, and I enjoy solving problems that help customers succeed.  ⚡ Fun fact: I enjoy reading Human Psychology and Economics books to keep me occupied.

 <!--